nmielec/lets-go/lib.typ

 #let black-stone = draw-stone(highlight-color: luma(130), shadow-color: luma(40))
 #let white-stone = draw-stone(highlight-color: luma(100%), shadow-color: luma(70%))

+/// This is the main function that draws a go board
+///
+/// - stones (): List of stones to place
+/// - size (int): Board size
+/// - marks (): Reference marks to draw
+/// - padding (): Border padding
+/// - board-fill (): Background fill
+/// - mark-radius (): Reference marks radius
+/// - stone-diameter-ratio (): Ratio of stone diameter to grid size
+/// - black-stone (): Black stone to use
+/// - white-stone (): White stone to use
+/// - open-edges (): Which edges to extend a bit to mark that the board extends there
+/// - open-edges-added-length (): Proportion to extend the edges
+/// - add-played-number (): Add numbers showing the play order
+/// -> content
 #let go-board(
   stones: (),
   size: 13,